Skip to main content

 Establish a Pilot or Testing Team

-If you're new-ish to Pinnacle structure, we recommend creating a new team for this purpose.
-Know you can always re-assign any items you add to a real team down the road - this just creates a clean & clear-cut partition between real and test teams as you get familiar
+Know you can always re-assign any items you add to the pilot team to a legitimate team down the road - the pilot team simply creates a clean sandbox space between real and test team as you get familiar

-If you opt for the test team route, create your test team & add your test team members
+If you opt for the test team route, create your test team add your test team members

 Add Data